If you don’t find an answer to your question here, please contact us. We will gladly inform you.

 What is ethylene used for?

-Ethylene is the basis for the production of a variety of plastics such as polyethylene, polystyrene and polyvinyl chloride.
+Ethylene is the basis for producing a variety of plastics such as polyethene, polystyrene and polyvinyl chloride.
 Plastic bags, beverage bottles, packaging material, films of all kinds, vehicle fittings, floor coverings, insulation materials, washing and cleaning agents, and much more are produced from ethylene.
 The main customers are the plastics industry, the automotive industry and the chemical industry.

 What is the throughput in a pipeline?